 Aegina is larger than Hydra, which means there are more beaches to explore, and it’s often easier to escape the busiest spots once you get beyond Aegina Town.
 Beaches here range from sand to pebbles, and the water is usually calm and clear on sheltered days.

 If you’re a fan of ancient ruins, Aegina is a great spot to enjoy a little history without the crowds you’ll encounter in Athens.
-The Temple of Aphaia is part of the triangle formed between here, the Parthenon, and the Temple of Poseidon on Cape Sounion.
+The Temple of Aphaia is part of the triangle formed by this site, the Parthenon, and the Temple of Poseidon at Cape Sounion.
 You should also visit the Cathedral of Saint Nectarios while you’re there.

 Aegina is home to many traditional taverns, restaurants, and small bars where you can sit back and relax, and you can even enjoy a fantastic view back over to Athens.